dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-1.rst

 Git
 ----------------------

-Now we can add our work so far to ``git`` [#git]_ - a version control system that will keep a history of all our changes, allow easy backups and restore, moving between machines, rolling back changes - and much more.
+It's about time we started keeping some history of what we're doing, so we will add our work so far to ``git`` [#git]_ - a version control system that will keep a history of all our changes, allow easy backups and restore, moving between machines, rolling back changes - and *much* more.

 First, create a text file called ``.gitignore`` in your website folder, with this in it: